An Old Fashioned Weekly Homemaking Routine

 • File paperwork

-• Review calendar
+• Review calendar for next week

 • Schedule appointments